SaifuddinAnjarwalla/Phase-3-project/README.md

 # Phase-3-project

 ## Outline of this repo
-Contained in this repo we have 3 files I have
+Contained in this repo I have 3 files I have
 1. phase3_final - this is the jupyter notebook with the whole analysis of the problem I was adressing
 2. Mod3_finalproject_PPP1 - this is a non-technical presentation of the problem I was adressing
-3. syriatel_churn.csv - this is the data we were using for this project
+3. syriatel_churn.csv - this is the data I used for this project

 ## phase3_final
 ###I sarted of by outlining the problem and our goal for this project: